-As part of a yacht fit-out, epm: technology was tasked with creating a piece of bespoke furniture.
+As part of a yacht fit-out, EPM was tasked with creating a piece of bespoke furniture.

 Late on in a time critical yacht fit-out, the extra client requirements had pushed the structural loadings on each deck, with the vital need for it to still incorporate a sizeable swimming pool and helipad.